ForestAdmin/agent-nodejs/docs/agent-customization/fields/computed.md

 });
 ```

-### Adding a field which depend on one to many relation
+### Adding a field that depends on a one-to-many relationship

 Let's now add a `user.totalSpending` field by summing the amount of all `orders`.